jengo/kohana-config.ini/README.md

 3. Attach the ini reader to a directory of your choosing, default is the standard Kohana config directory

 <pre></code>/**
- * This attaches the ini reader to a config.json directory
+ * This attaches the ini reader to a config directory
  * (ex: application/config/example.ini)
  */
 Kohana::$config->attach(new Config_INI('config'));